 Chronically spiked cortisol will cause chronically elevated insulin and chronically lowered testosterone and growth hormone!

-Cortisol doesn’t allow the other parts of the body to get the energy from the raised sugar, only the necessary parts.
+Cortisol doesn’t allow the other parts of the body to get the needed energy, only the necessary parts.
 Thus chronically elevated cortisol can cause chronically lowered immunity and inclination to various ailments.
-If you’ve switched the body into fat-burning regime, increased cortisol will switch it back to sugar-burning regime.
+If you’ve switched the body into fat-burning regime, increased cortisol will reduce the rate of fat burning or will switch it back to sugar-burning regime.

-Sugar gives quick energy, exactly what cortisol needs because what happens is a stressful situation, emergency, a threat.
+Sugar gives quick energy, exactly what cortisol needs because what happens is a stressful circumstance, an emergency, a threat.

 Thus cortisol prevents the use of body fat.

-Chronically high cortisol = chronically high level of blood sugar.
-It leads to increased insulin as a result of the continually high blood sugar.
-Unused sugar gets converted and stored as fat, first in the area of the waist and inside the abdominal cavity around the organs.
+Chronically high cortisol leads to chronically high level of blood sugar.
+This leads to increased insulin due to the blood sugar elevations.
+Unused sugar gets converted and stored as fat, first in the area of the waist and inside the abdominal cavity, around the organs.
 Later on, insulin starts having less and less effect and elevates more and more.
-The gland that secretes it gets overloaded and then its function impairs.
+The cells that secrete it get overloaded and then their function worsens.
 If this continues, the body can come into a condition whereby it can’t produce enough insulin.

 Cortisol is one of the main reasons for fat gain and accumulation of body fat around the waist and inside the abdominal cavity, around the organs.
 Even a thin person, with chronically elevated cortisol will accumulate fat around the waist, firstly in the abdominal cavity.